-The passing on and expression of genes influences both an organisms physical appearance and behaviour but the expression of genes is also influenced by the external environment.
+The passing on and expression of genes influence both an organisms physical appearance and behavior.
+The expression of genes is also influenced by the external environment.
 A large degree of genetic work focuses on DNA, the molecule genes are made of, and how it controls the reactions which eventually lead to the expression of certain characteristics within an organism.

 DNA, or deoxyribonucleic acid, is the material that makes up genes and is found in all living cells.
 It holds the information that is used by cells to build proteins and other molecules which carry out processes that keep the cell alive.

 Genetic inheritance is a basic principle of genetics.
 It explains how characteristics are passed from generation to generation.
 Genetic material in the form of DNA holds information for the expression of a huge number of different traits.